top of page

 Summerhall

-The origin of this production is inspired by the momentous losses both of the team experienced - of a parent in Mothersole’s case, and of a partner in Biscuit’s: Adam Brace, who was also the team’s director.
-But the show isn’t particularly sad.
+The origin of this production is inspired by the momentous losses both experienced - of a parent in Mothersole’s case, and of a partner in Biscuit’s: Adam Brace, who was also the team’s director.
+How do you go on after this?
+How do you continue to create?
+The show isn’t particularly sad.
 For most of the hour the pair bring their usual intelligence, tom foolery, humour, and brilliant close harmony singing to the fore.
 They pass around a bowl of beer and tell us how they joined the community of a Yorkshire folk club and take mushrooms before attending a music festival and cross paths with Steeleye Span.
 There’s a great story about a tea towel!

 Some quotes around this show which I think are interesting from Rebecca Biscuit and Louise Mothersole: “There’s a widespread, ancient belief that excessive grief disturbs the dead; that your tears will burn holes in the corpse of your loved one.
 Which is why it’s important to get merry at funerals, and why this show has jokes.
 Joy and sorrow don’t cancel each other out - they can exist at the same time.”